-Didn't Jesus say that it's easier for a camel to pass through the eye of a needle than for a rich man to make it to heaven?
-And doesn't the Catholic Catechism say that a person should regard his belongings "not merely as exclusive to himself but common to others also"?
-Indeed—but don't make the mistake of assuming the Church's social doctrine stands opposed to private property and free enterprise.
+Didn't Jesus say that it's easier for a camel to pass through the eye of a needle than for a rich man to enter heaven?
+And doesn't the Catholic catechism say that a person should regard his belongings "not merely as exclusive to himself but common to others also"?
+Indeed—but don't make the mistake of assuming the church's social doctrine stands opposed to private property and free enterprise.
 As Europe's beer-brewing, liquor-distilling monks demonstrate, blending capitalism and Catholicism can be rewarding in more than one way.

 "Booze, Profit, and Prayer" by Stephanie Slade, January 2019 issue of Reason: https://reason.com/archives/2018/12/31/booze-profit-prayer

 "An Infinity of Little Hours" by Nancy Klein Maguire: https://www.amazon.com/dp/B004WOGZPO/

 "Drinking With the Saints" by Michael Foley: https://www.amazon.com/Drinking-Saints-Sinners-Guide-Happy/dp/1621573265/